Vibe Code Audit

 - Solo builders on Vercel, Supabase, Firebase, or similar stacks who want a go/no-go before beta

 Still building?
-If you're earlier in the process and want help understanding what your AI tools are doing, check out Vibe Coding Coaching.
+If you're earlier in the process and want help understanding what your AI tools are doing, check out Practical AI.
 Learn to work with AI tools confidently so there are fewer surprises when it's time for a review.

 AI Self-Check vs. Professional Vibe Code Audit